 A database snapshot exists on the database.

 Before you can detach the database, you must drop all of its snapshots.
 For more information, see How to: Drop a Database Snapshot (Transact-SQL).

 A database snapshot cannot be detached or attached.

 The database cannot be detached until the database mirroring session is terminated.
 For more information, see Removing Database Mirroring.

 The database is suspect.

-In SQL Server 2005 and later versions, you must put a suspect database into emergency mode before you can detach the database.
+In SQL Server 2005, you must put a suspect database into emergency mode before you can detach the database.
 For more information about how to put a database into emergency mode, see ALTER DATABASE (Transact-SQL).

 The database is a system database.

 Detaching a database clears the plan cache for the instance of SQL Server.
 Clearing the plan cache causes a recompilation of all subsequent execution plans and can cause a sudden, temporary decrease in query performance.
 In SQL Server 2005 Service Pack 2, for each cleared cachestore in the plan cache, the SQL Server error log contains the following informational message: "SQL Server has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations."
 This message is logged every five minutes as long as the cache is flushed within that time interval.